sug-berlin/sug-berlin.github.io/_posts/2016-12-11-Weclome-to-sug-berlin.md

 - [Fairphone 2](https://en.wikipedia.org/wiki/Fairphone_2) running SailfishOS
 - more mobile phones running Sailfish OS

-In order to stay tuned follow us on [Twitter](https://twiter.com/SailfishOSBln) or consider to join the [Telegram Group](https://sug-berlin.github.io/sug-berlin-telegram/).
+In order to stay tuned follow us on [Twitter](https://twiter.com/SailfishOSBln) or consider to join one of the [Telegram Groups](https://sug-berlin.github.io/sug-berlin-telegram/).